-Of course, this study relies on the accurate representation of wakes in the Fitch WRF wind farm parameterization.
-While wakes simulated with this parameterization compare reasonably well with the limited sets of observations available (Lee and Lundquist, 20), the availability of observations of wake effects at multiple distances and heights from wind farms, especially offshore, is limited.
-Ongoing experiments such as AWAKEN (Moriarty et al., 2024) may provide more extensive datasets to support modifications to wind farm parameterizations in mesoscale models.
-Additionally, comparisons of these mesoscale representations to more finely resolved large-eddy simulations of wind farms (Vanderwende et al., 2016; Peña et al., 2022) may suggest other improvements, although these comparisons should be carried out for a range of atmospheric stability conditions and wind farm geometries.
+- Of course, this study relies on the accurate representation of wakes in the Fitch WRF wind farm parameterization.
+While wakes simulated with this parameterization compare reasonably well with the limited sets of observations available (Lee and Lundquist, 2017; Siedersleben et al., 2018b, a, 2020; Ali et al., 2023; Larsén and Fischereit, 2021), the availability of observations of wake effects at multiple distances and heights from wind farms, especially offshore, is limited.
+Ongoing experiments such as AWAKEN (Moriarty et al., 2024) may provide more extensive datasets to support modifications to wind farm param- - 660 eterizations in mesoscale models.
+Additionally, comparisons of these mesoscale representations to more finely resolved largeeddy simulations of wind farms (Vanderwende et al., 2016; Peña et al., 2022) (Vanderwende et al., 2016; Peña et al., 2022; García-Santiag may suggest other improvements, although these comparisons should be carried out for a range of atmospheric stability conditions and wind farm geometries.
 Particular attention should be paid to effects on surface meteorology as well as dynamics directly relevant to wind turbine power production.

-Further, because these present simulations are not coupled with a wave model and ocean model, other feedbacks between the ocean and atmosphere may be relevant.
-Over water, wind plant wakes may influence ocean dynamics (Raghukumar et al., 2022, 2023) (Raghukumar et al., 2022, 2023; Liu et al., 2023), including upwelling.
+- Further, because these present simulations are not coupled with a wave model and ocean model, other feedbacks between the ocean and atmosphere may be relevant.
+Over water, wind plant wakes may influence ocean dynamics (Raghukumar et al., 2022, 2023; Liu et al., 2023), including upwelling.
 Therefore, coupling with wave and ocean models could provide insight into potential wake impacts on the ocean.
 Daewel et al. (2022) considers the impact of offshore wakes on primary production, but additional analysis on surface currents would provide a more complete picture of wake impacts.

-Our analysis is based on one complete year of simulations, rather than one season or selected multiday studies, but a multiyear study.
-The ocean's response may also mediate these effects of wakes on surface meteorology, as suggested by the simulations of Fischereit et al. (2022b) in the North Sea.
-Extended simulations, such as those shown here, with a coupled atmosphere-ocean-wave model, could provide more insights into interannual variability. accurate insight into the ocean's role in modulating wake impacts.
+The ocean's response may - 670 also mediate these effects of wakes on surface meteorology, as suggested by the simulations of Fischereit et al. (2022b) in the North Sea.
+Extended simulations, such as those shown here, with a coupled atmosphere-ocean-wave model, could provide more accurate insight into the ocean's role in modulating wake impacts.
 Such work is ongoing.

-Finally, while we focused on one lease area in the northeaster U.S. wind regions, it is important to conduct further analysis on other lease areas in the region and worldwide.
+Finally, while we focused on one lease area in the northeaster\northeaster\U.S. wind regions, it is important to conduct further analysis on other lease areas in the region and worldwide.
 Variability in wind patterns, boundary-layer heights, and sea surface temperatures are likely to interact with wind plant wakes in ways that can modify the results presented here.